Conclusions and next steps for the Signals interventions tutorial

 Congratulations!
-You've successfully completed the Signals Sandbox tutorial and experienced real-time personalization in action.
+You've successfully completed the Signals interventions tutorial and experienced real-time personalization in action.

 In this tutorial, you: